Oichkatzelesfrettschen/bcpl-compiler/docs/build_steps.md

 # Build Instructions for bcpl-compiler

 This document summarizes the recommended steps for setting up a development environment and building `bcpl-compiler` from source.
-The repository includes a `setup.sh` script that installs all required packages (compilers, emulators, analysis tools such as `valgrind`, `trace-cmd`, `strace`, etc.).
+The repository includes a `scripts/setup.sh` script that installs all required packages (compilers, emulators, analysis tools such as `valgrind`, `trace-cmd`, `strace`, etc.).